If you participate in online forums, then you are probably familiar with the concept of ”sticky” or featured posts.

 Deselect the ‘Make this post sticky’ box and click the ‘Update’ button …

-(Deselect the box to unstick your post inside the Quick Edit function)
+(Uncheck the box to unstick your post inside the Quick Edit function)

 Alternatively, if you are editing an existing post, you can unstick your post by clicking on Publish > Visibility: Public > Edit …